 A marine conservation area, Honolua Bay offers pristine coral reefs and abundant sea life.
 The waters are crystal-clear, making it an ideal location for snorkelers looking to explore vibrant underwater landscapes.
 The area is perfect for intermediate snorkelers, though the rocky terrain can make it a bit challenging to access.

-Turtle Town, located at Maluaka Beach, is known for its large population of green sea turtles.
-The calm, shallow waters here make it ideal for beginner snorkelers.
-The bay is surrounded by lush coral gardens, creating a peaceful underwater environment perfect for spotting turtles and other marine life.
+Turtle Town at Maluaka Beach is known for its large population of green sea turtles and calm, clear waters.
+This beach is an ideal location for beginner snorkelers and families looking for a relaxing, yet rewarding snorkeling experience.
+The area is surrounded by lush coral gardens, offering a peaceful environment to spot turtles, tropical fish, and other marine life.

 10. Kapalua Bay